g

 Carnation - Classic Corsage Flower

-The white carnation meaning - faithfulness, pure love, and good luck is the official flower of Mother's Day, because it was the favorite flower of the woman who started the movement and was given out at the first service held in 1908.
+The white carnation means faithfulness, pure love, and good luck and therefore is a traditional wedding flower.
+It’s also the official flower of Mother’s Day because it was the favorite flower of the woman who started that tradition and was passed out at the first Mother’s Day service held in 1908.

 English Garden Site @ BellaOnline